 Parental Decision Making

 Parents who are divorced often share personal care decision making responsibility so that each parent is, in large part, able to decide what goes on during the time that the children are in their care.
 Legal decision making responsibilities may be held solely by one parent, or they can be shared.
 When parents are unable to agree about how to share their decision making responsibilities, the court will make a decision for them.
-The knowledgeable Tucson Divorce Attorneys of Barr Law Firm, PLLC will help you to work with your children’s other parent to reach an agreement on the issue of decision making responsibilities.
+The knowledgeable Tucson Divorce Attorneys of AZ Family Law Team, PLLC will help you to work with your children’s other parent to reach an agreement on the issue of decision making responsibilities.
 In the event that we are unable to help you reach an agreement that works for your family, we will advocate strongly for your position in court.

 Many parents are able to reach agreements about how to divide parenting time.
 Specifically, they are free to design a parenting time schedule that meets their needs and the needs of their children, with the knowledge that the court will most likely adopt it unless there is a concern about whether it is in the best interests of the children to do so.
 When parents are unable to agree about how to divide parenting time, the court will make an order dividing parenting time between them.
 Parents should know that there is a presumption in favor of each of them receiving roughly equal amounts of parenting time, unless work schedules, school schedules, or other concerns dictate otherwise.
-The experienced Tucson Divorce Attorneys of Barr Law Firm, PLLC will help you with your parenting time case, whether it leads to an agreement or to court.
+The experienced Tucson Divorce Attorneys of AZ Family Law Team, PLLC will help you with your parenting time case, whether it leads to an agreement or to court.

 The needs of families change from time to time.
 Parents may change jobs, children may want or need to change schools or extracurricular activities as they grow, and so on.
 The courts recognize that a parenting time agreement that is entered into today may not always work as well for the family that adopts it as it does right now.
 Because of this, it is possible to modify parental decision making and parenting time by requesting a modification more than one year after the last court order.